Urban GreenWorks is producing a film about the impact of horticulture on women coming out of prison.

 Food for Thought

 An outdoor Labratory consisting of aquaponics tanks, food forest, food beds and native plant and butterfly gardens is established and maintained at Northwestern High School for students to learn and explore food and environmental justice issues in an urban food desert.
 Students are hired through internships to maintain and expand the garden and canopy.
+The program supports outdoor science learning centers at elementary and middle schools that feed into Northwestern so environmental learning is reinforced as students graduate from school to school.

 A Food Forest in Soars Park provides food for the community by working with children through the Little Haiti Optimist Club.